linZHank/invpend_experiment/README.md

 > The URDF model of the inverted pendulum and gazebo model spawn were refered to [this tutorial](http://gazebosim.org/tutorials?tut=ros_urdf&cat=connect_ros)

 ## How to use it
-> My configuration was Ubuntu 16.04, ROS-Kinetic and Gazebo\-7.0
+> My configuration was Ubuntu 16.04, ROS-Kinetic and Gazebo\-7.0.
+Other combinations of Linux, ROS and Gazebo may work, but not guaranteed.
 1. cd to the `/src` directory in ROS workspace \(e.g. `cd ~/ros_ws/src`\)
 2. `git clone https://github.com/linZHank/invpend_experiment.git`
 3. `catkin_make`, or `carkin build` if you were using [Catkin Command Line Tools](https://catkin-tools.readthedocs.io/en/latest/)